Liability Release, Terms & Conditions

 VI.
 VALUATION COVERAGEDamage to household goods as a direct result of services performed is covered by basic valuation coverage provided it was not a part of article III, exclusions.
 PLEASE NOTE: This coverage is applicable to items dropped or otherwise damaged while being handled by the movers in the performance of services.
 Any damage must be reported prior to the movers departing the service location.
 Damage incurred while in transit, or after the movers have departed the service location, will not be accepted.
 This basic coverage is not insurance, it is valuation, and is based solely on weight, i.e. up to $0.60 USD per pound.
 This valuation coverage only applies to household goods that are damaged whilst in the possession of the Supplier.
 This basic coverage is not available for any items reported as damaged after your movers have departed your service location.
 This includes any damage incurred while in transit.
 If you would like to learn more about our General Liability Coverage, please contact the local moving company that serviced you Full Value coverage is also available for purchase from several companies including MovingInsurance.com.
 Rates start at $12 per $1,000 in coverage.

 UniMovers will occasionally do moves where payment is collected through a client’s insurance company.
 There are various instances where this may take place, such as due to storm damage.
 In these instances, UniMovers reserves the right to add up to a 50% premium on these moves due to the added work necessary to collect payment and the delay in payment.

-If payment can not be completed when due (on the move date) and payment is not collected within one week, a 5% premium will be added beginning 30 days after payment was due, with an additional 5% premium added for every additional month (30 days) after payment was due.
+On rare occasions, payment may not be able to be completed when due (on the move date).
+If payment is not collected within one week, a 5% premium will be added beginning 30 days after payment was due, with an additional 5% premium added for every additional month (30 days) after payment was due.
 If you wish to file an appeal, please email us at email@example.com.
 If your appeal is approved, it will only be valid for 48 hours after approval.